Creative-Cave/scrybe/README.md

 ### Hosts

 Scrybe currently has three hosts:
-- Astra
- - Primary host
+- Astra - Primary host
-- Cybrix
- - Testing host - usually buggy
+- Cybrix - Testing host, usually buggy
-- Epsilon
- - Development host - will not be used too often
+- Epsilon - Development host, will not be used too often

 You can see which host Scrybe is currently running on by checking its status: it will say "Running on host {HOST}".